lrnv/Copulas.jl/docs/src/archimedean/generalities.md

 F(x) = 𝒲_{d}^{-1}(\phi)(x) = 1 - \frac{(-x)^{d-1} \phi_+^{(d-1)}(x)}{k!} - \sum_{k=0}^{d-2} \frac{(-x)^k \phi^{(k)}(x)}{k!}
 ```

-The [WilliamsonTransforms.jl](https://github.com/lrnv/WilliamsonTransforms.jl) package implements this transformation (and its inverse, the Williamson d-transfrom) in all generality.
+The [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl) package implements this transformation (and its inverse, the Williamson d-transfrom) in all generality.
 It returns this cumulative distribution function in the form of the corresponding random variable `<:Distributions.ContinuousUnivariateDistribution` from `Distributions.jl`.
 You may then compute :
 * The cdf via `Distributions.cdf`
 * The pdf via `Distributions.pdf` and the logpdf via `Distributions.logpdf`
-* Samples from the distribution via `rand(X,n)`
+* Samples from the distribution via `rand(X,n)`.

 ## Archimedean copulas